cKlee/ecpo/ecpo.md

 			owl:minCardinality "1"^^xsd:nonNegativeInteger ;
 			owl:onProperty ecpo:hasEnd
 		] ;
 		rdfs:subClassOf [
 			a owl:Restriction ;
 			owl:minCardinality "1"^^xsd:nonNegativeInteger ;
 			owl:onProperty ecpo:hasBegin
 		 ] ;
 		rdfs:isDefinedBy <> .

-# Properties
+# Object properties

 ## hasChronology

-[hasChronology]: #hasChronology
+[ hasChronology ]: #hasChronology

-Relation between a document and a [Chronology].
-Having this property means that the described periodical units by the [Chronology] are held by someone.
-To relate a [Chronology] and a [Chronology] use [hasSubChronology] instead.
+Relation between a document and a [ Chronology ].
+Having this property means that the described periodical units by the [ Chronology ] are held by someone.
+To relate a [ Chronology ] and a [ Chronology ] use [ hasSubChronology ] instead.

 	ecpo:hasChronology a owl:ObjectProperty ;
 		rdfs:label "has chronology"@en ;